TwinPush/android-sdk/readme.md

 You can follow official documentation [here](https://developers.google.com/android/guides/setup).

-In addition, it is necessaryto include the following libraries to the project by dragging them to the libs folder:
+In addition, it is mandatory to include the following libraries to the project by dragging them to the libs folder:

 * **[twinpush-sdk.jar](https://bintray.com/twinpush/sdk/android-sdk/_latestVersion)** - TwinPush stand-alone Library JAR.
 Provides native access to the TwinPush API and includes convenience methods.
 * **[httpclient-4.4.1.1.jar](http://central.maven.org/maven2/cz/msebera/android/httpclient/4.4.1.1/httpclient-4.4.1.1.jar)** - Library used by TwinPush to resolve communications